youthinfront/youthinfront-site/_posts/blog/2018-02-21-15-staying-safe.md

 cards:
     - content:
         title: Create and Follow a Code of Conduct
-        subtitle: Example from the Baltimore #gradesupgunsdown action
+        subtitle: Example from the Baltimore action
         href: /baltimore-gradesupgunsdown-code-of-conduct.html
    - content:
         title: 21 Tips for Safe Protest